phillipclapham/neuroweaver/README.md

 Rule 1's engine roars loudest when the artificial membrane between "play time" and "work time" dissolves completely.
 Playing with your spark through your tasks transforms them from obligations to adventures—divergent thinking isn't just a creativity trick, it's a whole new operating system (Guilford, 1950).
 The result?
 Work that feels like play and play that accomplishes work—a perpetual motion machine of productive mischief.
 What crazy twist can you carry through your entire workflow today?
 Go nuts!

-**Lab Tip**: Go bonkers—turn your spark into a pirate chant or a doodle duel, then let that playful energy course through your entire task list like electricity through a wire.
+**💡 Lab Tip**: Go bonkers—turn your spark into a pirate chant or a doodle duel, then let that playful energy course through your entire task list like electricity through a wire.
 The play doesn't pause when the "real work" begins; it transforms the work itself into its playful offspring.

 Here's the breakthrough discovery: When you do it right, there is no transition between play and work—no downshift from fun to function, no moment where the carnival ends and the office begins.
 Work becomes the canvas on which play continues its expression.
 Your tax forms, customer emails, and strategic plans aren't interruptions of play; they're new toys in your cognitive playground.
 Once mastered, you'll find that every spreadsheet is a game board, every meeting a jam session, every deadline a thrilling race.
 The play doesn't precede the productivity—it infuses it, transforms it, becomes it.